 Unlike a Crime Control Model which focuses on punishment or moralizing with the offender, a public health model looks at particular kinds of crime, like drug abuse, prostitution, youth violence, as public health issues.
 A public health officer takes a very different view of crime than does a police constable.
 The public health model encourages us to think of ways to stop the spread of drug abuse or violence, for example, or how to prevent drug abusers from harming themselves or spreading infection to the community, or on initiating education programs in schools to teach young people how to recognize the possible onset of violence, how to prevent it, and who to call if violence is experienced.
-A classification system for pathogenic and salutogenic public health outcome indicators is derived from the model and has been applied to the current core list of the European Community Health Indicator system.

 Implications of Public